How to Buy Bonds: A Guide for Beginners

 Where Can You Buy Bonds?

 If you’re 18 or older, you can buy government bonds directly from the federal government through the TreasuryDirect website.
-The site is available at all times and gives investors access to Treasury bills, notes, bonds, Floating Rate Notes, Treasury Inflation-Protected Securities and savings bonds.
+The site gives investors access to Treasury bills, notes, bonds, Floating Rate Notes, Treasury Inflation-Protected Securities, and savings bonds.

 Investors can buy a variety of bonds, including corporate, municipal, and government bonds, through their brokerage account.
 Bond prices vary depending on transaction fees and markups.

-Investors who don’t want to buy bonds directly can gain access to the asset class by buying shares of exchange-traded funds (ETFs) or mutual funds that invest in bonds.
+Rather than buying bonds outright, investors can gain access to them by buying shares of ETFs or mutual funds that invest in bonds.

-Diversification is the main reason for investing in funds.
-Because issuers typically sell individual bonds in large units (a single bond might cost $1,000) the average investor may only be able to purchase a few of them on their own, making it tricky to put together a diversified bond portfolio.
+Diversification is one main reason for investing in funds.
+Because issuers typically sell individual bonds in large units (a single bond might cost $1,000 or more, for instance) the average investor may only be able to purchase a few of them on their own, making it tricky to put together a diversified bond portfolio.

 Meanwhile, funds typically hold a diversified basket of bonds that tracks a bond index or a certain sector of the bond market, making it much easier for individuals to diversify.
 It’s important to note that while the yield of individual bonds is fixed, the yield on bond mutual funds or ETFs can fluctuate over time.